sin5678/inav_cn_wiki/MSP-Navigation-Messages.md

 # MSP_WP / MSP_SET_WP

 Special waypoints are 0 and 255.
-0 is the RTH position, 255 is the POSHOLD position (lat, lon, alt).
+0 is the RTH (Home) position, 255 is the POSHOLD position (lat, lon, alt).

 | Name | Type | Usage |
 | ---- | ---- | ----- |